andimeier/auto-mysql-umzug/README.md

 When missing migrations are detected, all missing migrations are executed in the alphabetic order of their filenames.

-Examples of migration files are:
+Examples of migration file filenames are:

     001-create-user-table.js
     002-add-some-columns.js